• Skip to primary navigation

 Notes

-• Yield: This cake makes 8 generous slices (triangular) or 16 regular sized slices.
-You can also make approx 12 cupcakes with this recipe.
-Reduce baking time to 18-22 minutes.
+• Yield: 8 generous slices or 16 smaller slices.
+Makes approx 12 cupcakes – reduce baking time to 18-22 minutes.

-• Flavour: I am using coffee emulsion as the main flavouring.
-You can sub with 2 tbsps cold espresso coffee to achieve a similar flavour.
-Brew your favourite coffee pod, measure 3 tablespoons (2 for the cake, 1 for the buttercream) and then drink the rest.
+• Coffee Substitute: Replace coffee emulsion with 3 tbsp of strong brewed espresso (2 for the cake, 1 for the buttercream) and then drink the rest.

-• Flour: To make cake flour, weigh out 240 grams all purpose flour, remove 2 tbsp and replace with 2 tbsp of cornflour.
-Sift twice to ensure it is fully incorporated.
+• Cake Flour: To make cake flour, weigh 240 grams all-purpose flour, remove 2 tbsp and replace with 2 tbsp of cornflour.
+Sift twice to fully incorporate.
 Check out my full post on cake and pastry flour.

-• Gluten Free Option: Make your own GF Cake flour by weighing out 240 grams of GF 1-to-1 Baking Blend flour, remove 2 tablespoons and replace it with 2 tablespoons of cornflour.
-Sift two times to ensure it is incorporated fully.
+• Gluten Free Option: Measure 240 grams of GF 1-to-1 Baking Blend flour, remove 2 tablespoons and replace with 2 tablespoons of cornflour.
+Sift two times.

-• Storage: Best enjoyed within 2 days of baking.
-Store in an airtight container at room temperature.
+• Storage: Store in an airtight container at room temperature for 2-3 days.

-• Freezing: To freeze leftover slices, wrap each slice in plastic wrap and place in a freezer-safe container for up to 3 months.
-Allow to defrost at room temperature before removing the plastic wrap.
+• Freezing: Wrap each slice in plastic wrap and freeze in an airtight container for up to 3 months.
+Allow to defrost at room temperature before serving.

 Tried this recipe?
 Let us know!I’d love to hear what you think so please leave a comment below.
 Sharing on socials?
 Tag me @itsbakeangel and use #makeitwithbakeangel!